I’ve been seeing a ton of pumping tips floating around on Pinterest lately – which is great!

 If you’re experiencing pain while pumping, it could be several things.

 - Be sure you have the right size flanges.
 You may need to size up or down!

 - You can also check out these Pumpin’ Pals flanges that are more comfortable to use.

 - Be sure to use a non-toxic nipple balm after you pump to prevent sore nipples.

 - Don’t crank up the suction power to the max.
 It’s okay to start off with softer suction and then gradually increase.

 - If all else fails, you may need a different pump.
-I’ve tried many pumps and the Medela brand is my favorite.
-The Ameda was very painful for me.
+Here are my recommendations:

 Pumping Myth #4: Exclusively pumping breast milk isn’t a long-term option

 Many lactation consultants (and well-meaning friends/family) will tell you that you can’t pump breast milk long-term.